AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 chart.yAxis().labels().textFormatter("${%Value}");
 ```

-The code above will show the axis value with the dollar sign as prefix.
-Also, it's possible to set a formatting function:
+The code above shows the axis value with the dollar sign as prefix.
+Also, it's possible to set a formatting function.
+This code recalculates the dollar-axis values into euro and sets the euro sign as a prefix:

 ```
 chart.yAxis(1).labels()textFormatter(function(){